 N. Janeen Resnick of South Hadley was appointed to the Board by Governor Deval Patrick in May, 2012.
 Ms. Resnick’s career in libraries spans 40 years and includes extensive work in the areas of automation of library services and resource sharing.
 She served on the Executive Board of C/W MARS and was instrumental in automating library services in the central and western areas of the state.
 She also served two terms on the NELINET Board of Directors.
 She helped to develop MassCat, a regionally funded library catalog of holdings for small libraries, especially school and special libraries.
 In her most recent role as Assistant Regional Administrator for WMRLS, Ms Resnick was responsible for a variety of services including Interlibrary Loan and Resource Sharing, Readers Advisory Service and Collection Development.
 Ms Resnick holds a Masters of Library Science from Drexel Institute of Technology and continues to be an active member of numerous library and community organizations.
 The Massachusetts Library Association (MLA) honored Ms Resnick for her service to libraries and she was inducted to MLA Hall of Fame in 1998.

-Gregory J. Shesko of Needham was appointed by Governor Deval Patrick in September 2009.
+Gregory J. Shesko of Needham was reappointed to a five year term on the Board by Governor Deval Patrick early in 2014.
+He was first appointed in September 2009.
 He has been a library trustee in Needham since 1994 and co-chaired the Renew Our Library campaign which successfully secured $15.7 million to build Needham’s new library.
 In 2005, he was named Outstanding Trustee by the Massachusetts Library Trustee Association.
 Shesko was the founding vice president and subsequent president of the Massachusetts Friends of Libraries.
 He has also served as president of the Friends of Needham Free Public Library where he led two successful override campaigns to increase library funding.
 Shesko has been a member of the State Advisory Council on Libraries since 2007.
 He previously served on the MBLC’s Planning and Design Review and Construction Review Committees.
 A Harvard graduate, Mr. Shesko retired from Brandeis University where he was Assistant Dean of Arts and Sciences and Assistant Provost for Academic Finance and Administration.

 Alice M. Welch of Worcester was appointed to the Board by Governor Deval Patrick in May of 2010.
 She worked for over twenty years in health libraries including Worcester City Hospital where she was Director of Health Sciences Libraries and most recently as the Director of Library Services for the Massachusetts Department of Public Health.
 Throughout her career she focused on addressing patrons needs including the development of a specialized collection of Post Traumatic Stress Disorder (PTSD) materials for veterans as well as well as materials targeting the needs of patients with disabilities.
 She also headed a special project for patients with a focus on substance abuse, PTSD and AIDS.
 A lifelong resident of Massachusetts, Ms. Welch earned a Bachelor of Science Degree from Clark University and went on to attain her Master of Library Science from the University of Rhode Island.
 She is currently the President of the Massachusetts Friends of Public Libraries, a position she has held since 2006.
 She is also the President of the Friends of the Worcester Public Library.